topcuburak/topcuburak.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Dept. of Computer Science and Engineering at PSU, under the supervision of [Mahmut Taylan Kandemir]([url](https://www.cse.psu.edu/hpcl/kandemir/)).
+I am a second-year PhD student in the Dept. of Computer Science and Engineering at PSU, under the supervision of [Mahmut Taylan Kandemir]([url](https://www.cse.psu.edu/hpcl/kandemir/)).
+I completed my course workload and passed the qualifying exams, which consisted of core concepts of computer science, including operating systems, computer architecture, algorithms, theory, and data structures.
+My research focuses as listed below:
+1. UVM performance in heterogenous environments:
+2. Sustainability enhancements in computer

 ### Short Biography